vipulnaik/wikipediaviews/README.md

 * multipleyears.php (Multiple years)

-Each file includes these two files:
+Each file includes these two files from the style subdirectory:

 * head.inc controls the header and any site-wide messages

 * toggler.inc includes (currently clumsy) JavaScript that allows for show/hide features in the HTML display.

-In addition, each file includes a corresponding data entry file that has the actual data entry part.
-The dependencies are shown below:
+In addition, each file includes a corresponding data entry file from the inputdisplay subdirectory:

 * index.php includes onemonthdataentry.inc